sanskruti0ise/fin_news_sentiment/README.md

 ## Overview

-This project provides a simple web API that performs sentiment analysis on textual data.
-The model used is a fine-tuned version of `distilbert-base-uncased`, designed for sequence classification tasks.
+This project provides a comprehensive framework for sentiment analysis, encompassing training and fine-tuning various models, including distilbert-base-uncased, Intel/dynamic_tinybert, microsoft/MiniLM-L12-H384-uncased, SVC (linear), and MultinomialNB.
+It includes scripts for training and fine-tuning these models, comparing their performance, and a Flask API for inference.
+The API allows for real-time sentiment analysis of textual data using the fine-tuned models, facilitating easy integration and deployment.

 ## Setup